monhacks/crystalboard/docs/usage/index.md

 The player can navigate a portion of the current overworld map by using a "View map" option available from the board menu or while choosing a direction in a branch space.

 The view map mode is like a moving camera.
 The player sprite stays static while you move around.
+Movement speed is twice as fast as regular walking.
 Tile events, object events, and regular collisions are ignored here (e.g. warps are neither entered nor collided with), but going off-limits or off-range is accounted for.

 Off-limits means that tiles that have special collision value *COLL_OUT_OF_BOUNDS* (specifically defined for this) can't be crossed, and that map limits can't be crossed unless there is a connection to another map.
 Additionally, a maximum view map mode range that the player is allowed in either direction, counting from the coordinates where view map mode was started, is governed by *wViewMapModeRange* (in number of tiles).
 Initialization or unlocking of *wViewMapModeRange* is your design choice.

 View map mode is exited by pressing the B button.
 Exiting view map mode effectively triggers a warp to where the player was at before entering view map mode, with whatever the state was.